 The tissue of the vulva might look slightly inflamed or swollen.
 More often, your vulva doesn't look different than usual.

 When to see a doctor

-- Past vaginal infections
+- Past infections of the vagina.

-- Hormonal changes
+- Hormonal changes.

-- Muscle spasm or weakness in the pelvic floor, which supports the uterus, bladder and bowel
+- Muscle spasm or weakness in the pelvic floor, which supports the uterus, bladder and bowel.

 Without treatment, vulvodynia can affect mental health, relationships and other aspects of your life.

 The condition is linked with anxiety and depression.
 It's also tied to less sexual desire, arousal and enjoyment.
 Fear of having painful sex can cause spasms in the muscles around the vagina, a condition called vaginismus.
 Intimacy issues such as these lead many people with vulvodynia to say they feel shame, lower self-esteem, negative about body image and lacking as a sexual partner.

 The pain and other symptoms of vulvodynia might make it harder to keep up with work.
 You may feel less social too.
 And you may have trouble getting quality sleep.